Agrochemical Track and Trace

 Using traceability effectively, Turkey ensures the tracking of products with the application called Plant Protection Products Tracking System (BKÜTS).
 With the Plant Protection Products Tracking System, products are protected against counterfeiting.
 Thanks to the system, control and sales transactions are carried out in accordance with the regulations with the notifications received from the manufacturer, importer, wholesaler and dealer.
 With the Plant Protection Products Tracking System, the life cycle of the product is followed in the supply chain.

 With its experience in the global market, VISIOTT offers innovative solutions for agrochemical track and trace system applications.
 In line with your needs, we design serialization and aggregation stations suitable for your production lines.
 We also produce cost-effective solutions with integrations to your existing liquid and solid product labeling lines.
-In addition, you can add our patented aggregation station by adding only 1 meter to your production line, so you can provide your parcel and pallet aggregations.
+In addition, you can add our patented aggregation station by adding only 1 meter to your production line, so you can provide your case and pallet aggregations.

 We guarantee the success of traceability operations at the factory level, from production to storage, with VISIOTT Line Manager (Level 2).
 You can successfully perform your notification and line management operations with VISIOTT Plant Manager (Level 3) and VISIOTT Enterprise Manager (Level 4) software.